Interpretation of NO$\nu$A and T2K data in the presence of a light sterile neutrino: Numerical Results

 \section{Numerical Results}

 First of all, we comment on how much the quality of the fit improves in the 4-flavor case with respect to the 3-flavor scheme.
-We find an improvement of $\Delta \chi^2 \sim 1.9$ in NO and $\Delta \chi^2 \sim 3.1$ in IO.
-This means that the hypothesis of a light sterile neutrino is preferred at the $1.4 \sigma$ level in NO and $1.8 \sigma$ level in IO.
-Although interesting, these numbers are low if compared with the indications arising from the SBL experiments, which have recorded anomalies having statistical significance in the [$2\sigma$, $4\sigma$] ballpark.
-However, we can expect some gain in sensitivity to arise from future data of NO$\nu$A and T2K, and of course from the next-generation LBL facilities DUNE, T2HK and ESS$\nu$SB.
+We find a very minor improvement of $\Delta \chi^2 \sim 0.7$ in NO and $\Delta \chi^2 \sim 0.9$ in IO.
+This means that the hypothesis of a light sterile neutrino is only weakly preferred over standard oscillations, and signals that the 3+1 scenario, as we will discuss below in more detail, is not able to resolve the tension recently found between T2K and NO$\nu$A in the appearance channel.